PowerClerk Support Center

 Figure 6b: Mapping Back to PowerClerk

-Additionally, if Path Variables were previously defined in the standard web adapter set up, you will be able to map these fields back to PowerClerk fields.
+Additionally, if Path Variables were previously defined in the web connector set up, you will be able to map these fields back to PowerClerk fields.
 Path Variables currently only supports the following data types: strings, integers, or choice data fields.

 Mapping Path Variables to PowerClerk fields